Gratitude for God's Gifts in your Life

 Over the holidays, I met with some friends and we were talking about events during the past year.
 One friend, who has a very unhappy marriage, asked, ‘why people continue to tell lies about life?’
 Concerned, we asked her what she meant.
 She said that people continue to talk about love, marriage and families, as if they are all meant to be perfect but our lived experiences tell us a very different story.

 Recollection by Fr.
-Eamonn Burke
+Eamonn Bourke

 No time to pray